 Professor Peter Kyberd has a degree in Science from Durham University and a Masters and a

 PhD in engineering from Southampton University.
 During the 1990s he worked at the Oxford Orthopaedic Engineering Centre (part of Oxford University), where he was involved in a range of orthopaedic related projects.
 He created the first prosthetic limb to be controlled by a microprocessor which was worn in the field by a patient.
 He was also part of the team that created the first prosthetic arm that was controlled via a communications bus and has been worn by users in the field since the late nineties.

 From 2000 Peter was a lecturer at Reading University, where he was part of a team that performed the first implant of a bi-directional nerve sensor on a healthy human being.
 In 2003 he took up a Canada Research Chair at the Institute of Biomedical Engineering, University of New Brunswick, Fredericton.

 In July 2015 he returned to the UK as Head of the Engineering Science Department at the University of Greenwich, and in November 2018 joined Portsmouth University as Head of the School of Energy and Electronic Engineering.

 Peter was on the organising committee of the ISPO World Congress in Vancouver in 2007 and was the chair of the Myoelectric Controls (MEC) Symposia at the University of New Brunswick in 2005, 2008 and 2011.
-Peter has also played an integral part in the Canadian ISPO national members meetings 2011, 2013 and 2015, and has chaired two international conferences on Upper Limb Prosthetics - in Canada, MEC (Myoelectric Control Symposium), and in the UK, TIPS (Trent International Prosthetics Symposium).
+He has also played an integral part in the Canadian ISPO national members meetings 2011, 2013 and 2015, and has chaired two international conferences on Upper Limb Prosthetics - in Canada, MEC (Myoelectric Control Symposium), and in the UK, TIPS (Trent International Prosthetics Symposium).

 Dr Imad Sedki